frostyeahh/frostyeahh/README.md

 # About Me! <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="25px">

-I am a 15 year old boy from the United States, currently teaching myself about Java, Kotlin, and C++ with the experience and knowledge about JavaScript and Python.
+I am currently a 16 year old HighSchool Student learning how to code on the side hoping to major in computer science in the near future.

-- 🔭 I’m currently working on learning the **following program languages below.**
+- 💡 I am currently learning the **listed program languages below**.

-- 🌱 I’m currently learning **Java, Kotlin, and C++**

-- 🤝 I have experience in **Javascript and Python**
+- 🥇 I have experience in using **JavaScript and Python**.

-- 🎮 2022 Goals **Learn Java, Kotlin, and C++**
+- 🏆 My goals this year is learn more about **Java and C++**.

 <p align="left">
 </p>